 Your team might produce an insane amount of new content every week, and it all might give an impression of a robust content strategy that can drive substantial business results.
 In reality, such an approach often results in publishing irrelevant pieces that fail to reach and engage your target audience.

-Quality should be the #1 focus, and a high-quality piece of content makes you stand out and offers your audience(s) what they need.
+Quality should be the #1 focus, and a high-quality piece of content that's both SEO friendly and interesting makes you stand out and offers your audience(s) what they need.

 Poor Audience Targeting